+Smoking cessation, recovery from that overwhelming addiction, is possible.
 Tobacco is one of the most widely abused substances in the world.
 It is highly addictive.
 Although tobacco use appears to be on the decline in the United States, the Centers for Disease Control and Prevention (CDC) estimates that nearly 20 percent of adults still smoke.
-This is despite nearly 70 percent of smokers wanting to quit.
+This is despite nearly 70 percent of smokers are looking for smoking cessation… they want to quit.

 Why is it so hard to stop?